Wist9063/ShareX-Upload-Server/README.md

   "maxUploadSize": 50, // max upload size for non-admins using regular key in MB "markdown": true, // enables markdown rendering (upload whole .md file for render) "port": 80, // port to listen on
-  "title": "ShareX Image Server", // Title text on header "secure": true, // Whether or not you want https. (make sure key and cert.pem are in src directory) "fileNameLength": 4, // File name length "shortUrlLength": 3, // File name length for short URLs
+  "title": "ShareX Image Server", // Title text on page header "secure": true, // Whether or not you want https. (make sure key and cert.pem are in src directory) "fileNameLength": 4, // File name length "shortUrlLength": 3, // File name length for short URLs